alltherooms/throttled-request/README.md

 ```

 ##The `request` event
-`throttledRequest` emits a `request` event just after an actual request is made.
+`throttledRequest` emits a `request` event just after each actual request is made.

 ##Full example
 ```javascript